leidenuniv-lacdr-abs/endoc_pciis/README.md

-# Application of Post-column injection internal standard correction
+# Application of post-column infused standard (PCIS) correction of matrix effect
-The code and data provided here will allow anyone to reproduce the analyses and results described in
+The code and data provided here will allow anyone to reproduce analyses and results described in:
-> Dubbelman... doi://.....
-... link to paper

-???
+> Anne-Charlotte Dubbelman, Bo van Wieringen, Lesley Roman Arias, Michael van Vliet, Amy C. Harms, Thomas Hankemeier.
+Strategies for using post-column infusion of standards to correct for matrix effect in LC-MS-based quantitative metabolomics.
+Doi will be added when available.

 ## Run in the cloud
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/leidenuniv-lacdr-abs/endoc_pciis/HEAD)